 - share your artwork, your ideas, your influences, your themes, your process, and your solutions in a well-designed digital presentation.

-The remaining three Foundations courses ask you to explore the fundamentals of drawing, computer-based art, and sculptural media.
-In this way, we make sure that all of our incoming students are welcomed into our community and that you are provided with a bedrock of ideas, skills, and practices on which you can build as you move into your more specialized, upper-level courses.
+The remaining three Foundations courses ask you to explore the fundamentals of drawing, digital art, and sculpture.
+In this way, we make sure that all of our incoming students are welcomed into our community and that you are provided with a bedrock of ideas, skills, and practices on which you can build as you develop a personal direction and move into your more specialized, upper-level courses.